Did you know you get a free breast pump through insurance? I didn’t know either during my first pregnancy. Thankfully, friends told me!

 We suggest first checking out Aeroflow Breastpumps, and seeing if coverage is available through them.
 If not, you’ll have to call your insurance provider and see which durable medical goods companies you can get a breast pump.

 When should you order your breast pump?

-I ordered my breast pumps during my third trimester, 32 weeks to be exact during my last pregnancy.
-Some insurance companies have a set time during the pregnancy in which they’ll approve breast pumps and will wait until them to approve the order.
+I ordered my breast pumps during my third trimester, 32 weeks to be exact, during my last pregnancy.
+Some insurance companies have a set time during the pregnancy in which they’ll approve breast pumps and will wait until they approve the order.
 If you are working with Aeroflow, they will tell you when this is.

 Will the hospital give you a breast pump?

 No, the hospital does not give our free breast pumps.
 The hospital will have breast pumps for you to use while you are in the hospital.
 My hospital had a Medela breast pump.